soren-n/typeset-rs/README.md

 # typeset and typeset-parser
-The workspace repository for the two rust projects name typeset and typeset-parser.
+The workspace repository for the two rust projects named typeset and typeset-parser.